commercetools/commercetools-email-retry-processor/README.md

              "clientSecret": "<ctp project client secret>",
              "endpointUrl": "<endpoint url>",
-             "encryptionKey" : "<blowfish encryptionkey, which is used to encrypt the email object id before passing it the post request>", "processAll" : true|false <if true, all email objects (pending/error) are processed, otherwise only "pending" email objects will be processed (Default: false).>
+             "encryptionKey" : "<blowfish encryptionkey, which is used to encrypt the email object id before passing it the post request>", "processAll" : true|false <if true, all email objects (pending/error) are processed, otherwise only "pending" email objects will be processed (Default: false).>, "queryLimit" : "<Number of email objects which should be fetched (Default: 100). >", "queryLimit" : "<Number of email objects which should be fetched (Default: 100). >", }
-           }
    ]
  }